mapbender/mapbender-documentation/en/functions/basic/layertree.rst

   * Instance `OSM Demodienst <http://osm-demo.wheregroup.com/service?&REQUEST=GetCapabilities&SERVICE=WMS&VERSION=1.3.0>`_
   * Instance `GEBCO <https://www.gebco.net/data_and_products/gebco_web_services/web_map_service/mapserv?&REQUEST=GetCapabilities&SERVICE=WMS&VERSION=1.3.0>`_

-For the configuraion of the Layersets the four services mentioned above were added as instances (Detailed information see above or in the documentation of the `Layersets <../backend/layerset.html>`_ and `Sources <../backend/source.html>`_).
+For the configuration of the Layersets, the four services mentioned above were added as instances (Detailed information see above or in the documentation of the `Layersets <../backend/layerset.html>`_ and `Sources <../backend/source.html>`_).

 For this example, the above mentioned steps were performed to add the Layerset "World" **[2]** with the instance "osm".
 Now we add the instance "GEBCO" in this Layerset.
-To use the thematic grouping we create a new Layerset named "Project NRW" **[3]** and load the two instances "DTK50 NRW" and "Forest NRW" into our new Layerset "Project NRW".
+To use the thematic grouping, we create a new Layerset named "Project NRW" **[3]** and load the two instances "DTK50 NRW" and "Forest NRW" into our new Layerset "Project NRW".

 .. figure:: ../../../figures/layertree/layertree_configuration_layerset_komplex_en.png
            :scale: 80